privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   * Servers have better processing power.
-    * Adtechs can run more compute intensive workloads on a server compared to a device to unblock better utility.
+    * Adtechs can run more compute intensive workloads on a server compared to a device for better utility.

   * [Trusted Execution Environment][29] can protect confidentiality of adtech code and signals.